The Daily Dose/Sunday, November 7, 2021

 Writing worth reading.
 Usually.

-The Diary of a Nobody – At the hotel, Sparrow accepts a compliment from a guest.
+The Diary of a Nobody – Sparrow concludes another great week in the sack.
 Today’s Diary.

 ———